Are you a chronic procrastinator seeking effective ways to stop procrastinating and actually get things done?

 3. Commit to Being a Doer TODAY

-When I learned about the traits of successful people, I’ve committed to being a doer, not a talker or a dreamer.
+When I learned about the traits of successful people, I committed to being a doer, not just a talker or a dreamer.

-Successful people feel knackered the same way the rest of us do.
-But they still do what has to be done.
+Successful people feel exhausted just like the rest of us do.
+But they still do what needs to be done.

 4. Stop Berating Myself

-Each day, I have 2 or 3 most important tasks to get done.
+Each day, I have 2 or 3 of the most important tasks to complete.

-Looking back on the past 30 days, I went astray a few times.
-I had to contend with one task instead.
+Looking back on the past 30 days, I strayed off course a few times.
+I had to deal with just one task instead.

-It wasn’t ideal, but self-blaming doesn’t make me feel better.
-It does the opposite.
+It wasn’t ideal, but self-blame doesn’t make me feel better.
+In fact, it does the opposite.

-Just reframing my thought process with, “I wonder…”, allows me to evaluate my day logically with no self-defeating emotion.
+Reframing my thought process with “I wonder…” allows me to evaluate my day logically, without self-defeating emotions.

-It removes negative self-talk that keeps me from being proactive positively.
+It eliminates negative self-talk that keeps me from being proactive and positive.

-But with all the above, I’m happy with how I spend each day without procrastinating and get things that need to be done, done.
+But with all of the above, I’m content with how I spend each day without procrastinating and getting things done that need to be done.

-Usually, you just know it before falling asleep, don’t you?
+Usually, you can feel it before falling asleep, right?

-That feeling of content from a day well spent…
+That sense of contentment from a day well spent…

 Share this post ❤ 😊 🙏